-Visitors of all ages can attend sheep shearing, sheep herding and sheepdog agility demonstrations, as well as meet some alpacas.
+The Canada Agriculture and Food Museum presents the annual Sheep Shearing Festival.
+Visitors will be able to learn all about wool by participating in various activities and demonstrations.
+Visitors of all ages can attend sheep shearing, sheep herding and sheepdog agility demonstrations, as well as meeting an alpaca.
 They can also learn about carding and knitting, all important steps in the transformation of a raw fleece into wool.
 They can also see a craftsman doing traditional finger-weaving or spin the quiz wheel and test their knowledge about fibers from various sources.
-Visitors can have a taste of goat milk ice cream and enjoy cooking demonstrations that feature sheep and goat cheese!
+Visitors can enjoy cooking demonstrations that feature goat cheese as well as watch a classic movie.
 Keep an eye out for Little Bo Peep, who still needs help finding her sheep!

 Sheep Shearing Demonstration

 (10 a.m., 10:30 a.m., 11 a.m., 11:30 a.m., 1 p.m., 1:30 p.m., 2 p.m., 2:30 p.m., 3 p.m., 3:30 p.m., 4 p.m.)

 With summer fast approaching, the moment has arrived for us to shear our sheep.
 Visitors can attend a sheep shearing demonstration, where they will see a professional sheep shearer at work as one of our dynamic guides explains the entire process.

 Visitors will be enthralled by this demonstration performed by members of the “Ottawa Valley Border Collie Club”, who will captivate your attention with their Border Collies, who race through a course filled with obstacles of all sorts.

 At this demonstration, visitors will see a shepherd and his specially trained dogs in action, as they work as a team to herd a flock of sheep.